angegar/angegar.github.io/docs/Kubernetes/bluegreen/index.md

 ## From Manifests files

-The simpliest way to perform a blue-green deployment is to implement it from manifests files.
+The simplest way to perform a blue-green deployment is to implement it from manifests files.

 ### Service level